taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena lets her cynicism creep onto her face.

-Eireena: **"Though we do not trust their motives in the slightest, we have little choice...your story confirms the terrifying results of having no protection against these 'Death Dogs'.
+Eireena: **"I can't say that we can trust their motives at all, but we have little choice...your story confirms the terrifying results of having no protection against these 'Death Dogs'.
 So we will have Peacekeepers at our Green Haven, and soon, I fear that no Green Haven will be without World Government military presence.
 I don't think I need to say how much this will compromise our dedication to anonymity and a life free from surveillance."**

 Eireena now looks hard at Asoka.